Tag Archives: NCAA

 FCD’s emphasis is soccer; with the production of great soccer players, colleges come knocking

 Playing soccer in college is a very viable path to continue enjoying a variation of the beautiful game albeit at an amateur level.
-In some rare cases, that choice could still be an excellent option to reach professionalism (Daryl Dike) while getting “compensated” (free tuition, room and board) for it.
+In some rare cases, that choice could still be an excellent option to reach professionalism (Daryl Dike, Duncan McGuire) while getting “compensated” (free tuition, room and board) for it.
 Unfortunately, most college soccer players who become professionals do so by cutting short their academic years.
 In fact, the number of college soccer players who complete a college degree (Andre Shinyashiki) and find professionalism afterwards is decreasing at rapid rates due to the growing professional competing paths: USL-1, USL-C, MLS, MASL, playing abroad, etc..

 USL Championship is another vehicle to professionalism diluting college soccer talent